 This is Dr. Ravi Saripalle, Founder, Inspire to Innovate (i2i) Storytelling Movement.
-Welcome to “Letter to Student Series- Volume 3 and Issue 1”.
-Hope you enjoyed reading my previous letter (they are available at ).
-The goal of these letters is to inspire, educate, engage, entertain and empower students across the country and make them Future Ready.
+Welcome to “Letter to Student Series- Volume 3 and Issue 7”.
+Hope you enjoyed reading my previous letter They are available at and Video Message series is available at .
+The goal of these letters and video messages are to inspire, educate, engage, entertain and empower the students and make them Future Ready.

 My Dear Friends, Appreciate your valuable time.
-Ideas are good.
-However, we should take these ideas to next level.
-Micro research should start at the age of 10-15 years itself.
-This is the time schools should identify those budding innovators, isolate them, group them, provide proper ecosystem and invest in them.
-If we can do this activity, we will see best results in 5 years time.
-Employability gets eradicated to the core.
-Future becomes bright.
-Hope you all agree.
 See you in my next letter.
 Thank you for giving me this wonderful opportunity.
-You can also reach to me at email@example.com I am happy to respond to your letter.
+You can also reach to me at email@example.com.
+I am happy to respond to your letter.

 With Best Wishes,

 Dr. Ravi Saripalle